This trip is full of joy, because it starts in Lisbon and also ends in Lisbon.

 You order a Café Cortado and think: there’s actually nothing going on and that is just perfect.

 A few years ago the luxury hotel chain Aman had big plans to build a large resort here.
 The bulldozers had even arrived, but the building site is still abandoned.
-Anyone looking for a hotel here has to do some intensive research to find one.
-There are however a few small ones and one outstanding one: The Sublime Comporta.
+Anyone looking for a hotel here will be spoiled with two outstanding properties: The Sublime Comporta.

 But the real hidden gems can be found a bit further away on the other side of the bay.
 Joao Rodrigues, who is also the owner of Santa Clara 1728, created two genuine works of art here, together with his friend the architect Manuel Aires Mateus.
 Casas na Areia, an ensemble made up of five buildings, which are best rented by large groups or families.